 We Live, We Love, We Serve

-We are a diversified church with people from over 17 different countries who come to worship and serve together as sisters and brothers in Christ.
+We are a diverse church with people from over 17 different countries who come to worship and serve together as sisters and brothers in Christ.

 Pleasant Hill United Methodist Church has been a witness to the love of Jesus Christ in the community for over 180 years.
 Our life together began in a log cabin in 1837 moving to a wooden building in 1850 and to a brick sanctuary dedicated as the Morrow Chapel in 1871.
 In 1926 our education building was added.
 Additional changes to the structure were made in 1960 and in the 1970's.